Even the most tried-and-true strategies have an expiration date. And that’s especially true for your content marketing strategy.

 All Google wants to serve on the results page is content with strong E-E-A-T (Experience, Expertise, Authoritativeness, Trust).
 If you use this acronym as a guiding principle, then your content will have more value.
 Following E-E-A-T will simultaneously serve the algorithm and your audience.

-Make sure your team gets the importance of SEO and also understands that it’s not some great mystery.
+Make sure your team gets the importance of building an SEO content strategy and also understands that it’s not some great mystery.
 As trivial as it may seem, it actually helps to remind people how they personally use Google to do research and make purchase decisions.

 Bottom line: Even the most epic and poetic content won’t reach your audience without SEO.